 Annapurna Base Camp Trek 7 day route

-This Annapurna Base Camp Trek starts from Pokhara with a ride to Nayapul and trek to Jhinu Danda.
+This Annapurna Base Camp Trek starts from Pokhara with a ride to Nayapul and treks to Jhinu Danda.
 You will trek to Sinuwa on the 2nd day and to Deurali on the 3rd day.
-Finally, you will reach Annapurna Base Camp on the 4th day trekking via Machhapuchhre Base Camp.
+Finally, you will reach Annapurna Base Camp on the 4th-day trekking via Machhapuchhre Base Camp.
 This trek itinerary is designed to take you not only to Annapurna Base Camp but also to Machhapuchhre Base Camp which gives mesmerizing views of mountains like Machhapuchhre, Lumjung, Annapurna I, II, and III.
 To return, you will walk downhill towards Bamboo and then to Jhinu Danda.
 On the 7th day, you will trek to Nayapul and drive to Pokhara completing the Annapurna Base Camp trek.

 Weather and temperature of Annapurna Base Camp trek 7 days

 Annapurna Base Camp Trek 7 days takes you through a variety of landscapes and therefore, you may experience a diverse range of weather conditions like any Himalayan region.
 Since you will be trekking in a relatively low region, you will not experience any dramatic weather shifts as you would do in places higher than 4000 meters and more.